shikhirsingh/ExtJS-Theming-Helper-App/Readme.md

 * Make sure your are placing the correct directory into your Sencha Cmd workspace.
 You need to put in just the src directory
 * Ensure your changes aren't being overridden in the save.scss file
+* Ensure your workspace/ext directory is running Ext JS 6.x (not earlier build)

 ## Disclaimer